line-git/line/README.md

 ``` bash
 ./line -i path/to/input/card -r path/to/result/file > out.log
 ```

+**LINE** will call Kira to generate **Integrations by Parts** (IBPs) relations that are used to build the DE with respect to the auxiliary mass.
+To make Kira use N CPU cores, run with the option `--kira-parallel N`.
+By default, when re-launching the same run, **LINE** detects that IBPs are already present and the call to Kira is skipped.
+If instead you want the IBPs to be generated from scratch, use `--kira-redo 1`.

 To write the computed results to the cache folders (so that they can be used as a boundary for later propagations) use `--write 1` (`-w 1` for